-The big differences in this are the characters and how they not only grow, but their whole personalities, and in particular Lillie and Guzma.
+The big differences in this are the characters and how they not only grow, but their whole personalities shift—this is particularly true for Lillie and Guzma.
 You really begin to understand why Guzma formed Team Skull, and while you still think he's a pretty awful and egocentric person, you can empathize with him.
-Not only that, you can actually empathize with every member of Team Skull, even if they are all still generic grunts.
+Not only that, but you can also actually empathize with every member of Team Skull, even if they are all still generic grunts.
 You know exactly why they joined, and why they felt they had too.

 So, you've become the greatest trainer in all of Alola!
 What now?

 Well . . . not much really, to be honest.
-There is a post-game story similar to that in X and Y where the International Police—and recurring character Looker—hunt down some special rare monsters with the help of several friends from around Alola (and a very special guest visiting from another familiar region).
-You can also pick up some more pokemon from other trainers as well.
+There is a post-game story similar to that in X/Y where the International Police—and recurring character Looker—hunt down some special rare monsters with the help of several friends from around Alola (and a very special guest visiting from another familiar region).
+You can also pick up some more Pokémon from other trainers as well.
 Ones that cannot be found in the wild.

 You can receive the Mega Bracelet and unlock the power of Mega Evolution, and hunt down all the Z-Crystals you could not obtain through normal gameplay.

-Despite my harsh criticisms, Pokemon Sun and Moon are still quite fun, with the greatest graphics the world of Pokemon has ever seen, and the best example of storytelling since Black/White came out in 2011.
+Despite my harsh criticisms, Pokémon Sun and Moon are still quite fun, with some great graphics, and the best example of storytelling since Black/White came out in 2011.
 If you've played this game, I encourage you to leave your comments below with your thoughts on the series.
 If you haven't, I'd still encourage you to go out and buy it.
-It's well worth the rather large price tag for a handheld game, and it overall does a great job balancing various gameplay elements.
-The online features are a step backwards, but still there, and it's okay to take your time playing anyways, because I assure you, you'll have to put the game down periodically to dry your tears.
+It's well worth the price tag for a handheld game, and it overall does a great job balancing various gameplay elements.
+The online features are a step backward, but still there, and it's okay to take your time playing anyways.
+Because I assure you, you'll have to put the game down periodically to dry your tears.